lixkote/ultrapad/README.md

 - [Buy me a cofee](https://ko-fi.com/lixkote)

 ## Contributing
-If you want to contribute to UltraPad, please send me an email to lkt27@gmail.com.
+If you want to contribute to UltraPad, please create a pull request.

 ## Projects used
  - [TowPad](https://github.com/itsWindows11/TowPad) for some of the mechanics.